interactionresearchstudio/TaskCam-2-long-3D-printed/README.md

-# ProbeTools TaskCam Prototype
+# ProbeTools TaskCam 2 Long 3D Printed

 These STL files can be used for 3D printing.
-[Click here](https://a360.co/2qtXSVf) for editable Fusion 360 files.
+[Click here](https://a360.co/2r0JovH) for editable Fusion 360 files.

 ## Terms of Use